rshiggin/dh-abstracts/README.md

 ### Renovating the Digital Humanities Conference Abstracts Collection

+Folder XTF-custom-deploy contains a full fork of XTF 3.1, with significant modifications to XSLT and CSS for ADHO.

 Current active location: [digitalhumanities.org/dh-abstracts/search](http://digitalhumanities.org/dh-abstracts/search)
 See [documentation.md](documentation.md) for specific guidelines and changelog
 Questions and comments?
 Use contact info found [here](http://www.rshiggins.net) for Richard Higgins